-AzTEDP provides telephone devices at no charge to Deaf, Hard of Hearing, Deaf-Blind, and Speech Challenged residents of Arizona.
+AzTEDP provides free telephone devices to Deaf, Hard of Hearing, DeafBlind, and Speech-Impaired residents of Arizona.
 Take a look at the individualized product catalogs below.

 Hard of Hearing